FFFFFFFXXXXXXX/league_record/readme.md

 ## License

-This project (LeagueRecord) is distributed under the GNU General Public License v3 (GPLv3).
-This is mainly so I can comply with the licenses of all my dependencies:
+This project (LeagueRecord) is distributed under the GNU General Public License v3 (or any later version).
+I want to release this project under an open-source license but that license needs to comply with the licenses of all my dependencies.
+GPLv3+ seems to be the [way to do that](https://stackoverflow.com/a/1978524).

 - [`obs-studio/libobs`](https://github.com/obsproject/obs-studio) is licensed under the GNU General Public License v2 (GPLv2).
 - [`videojs`](https://github.com/videojs/video.js) is licensed under the Apache License v2.0